When You Feel Ugly or Insecure – Read This

 And you know how I know?

 Because I have never thought someone was “ugly”.
 And most of the people around me do not look at people and think of the word “ugly” or divide people between pretty or ugly.

 Let me reiterate again: Those “ugly” words have nothing to do with you.
 So don’t let them in and let them create a place to live inside you.

-I hope that if anyone ever makes fun of you for how you look, I hope you can be strong – and dress however you want, sport whatever hairstyle you want, and go out and look as pretty/handsome as you want.
+I hope that if anyone ever makes fun of you for how you look, I hope you can be strong – and dress however you want, sport whatever hairstyle you want, and go out and look whatever way you want.

 What others say or do to you is completely irrelevant to your own happiness.
 This may sound weird – but drill this in your mind until you completely understand this.